FabricMC/fabric-docs/develop/items/first-item.md

 This method will create an item with the provided identifier and register it with the game's item registry.

-You can put this method in a class called `ModItems` (or whatever you want to name the class).
+You can put this method in a new class next to your ModInitializer class.
+(We will assume this class is called `ModItems` for the rest of this page, but you can call it whatever you want).

 Mojang does this with their items as well!
 Check out the `Items` class for inspiration.

+Make sure to replace "FabricDocsReference.MOD_ID" with a reference to the MOD_ID in your "ModInitializer" class
 @[code transcludeWith=:::1](@/reference/latest/src/main/java/com/example/docs/item/ModItems.java)

 ## Registering an Item {#registering-an-item}